 There are few things in life as glorious as fresh, warm, tender bread.
-Ok, at least on the food side of life.
-Why is something so universally simple always so appealing?
-I think it boils down the simplicity and elegance of a few traditional ingredients combined with the smell and nostalgia.
-Oh that smell.
+The simplicity and elegance of a few traditional ingredients combined with the smell and nostalgia makes me so happy and hungry!

 If you are making a soup that is a regular in your meal rotation, try switching things up by serving this bread on the side.
 It'll be like eating a whole new meal.